Game Master's Guide

 - Required Successes: 3 successes

 - Neglect: Blood starts flying right away.
 If three rounds pass with no one trying to keep things civil (or no successes towards it), one or more bar patrons is killed during the brawl.
-If guards are called, murder charges are possible for anyone present, and manslaughter charges are very likely for anyone, even if they were merely present.
+If guards are called, murder charges are possible for anyone present, and manslaughter charges are very likely for anyone, even if they were merely bystanders.

 - Keep Things Contained: A few people seem like they'd much rather run away from the bar and let the guards know that bad things are happening than stay and take part.